Our Colour Palettes

 - Dark carpets create mood and drama

-- Light wood floors create the on trend nordic look
+- Light wood-look laminate floors create the on trend nordic style

 - Coloured carpets make a floor statement